 Anderson Cooper is a triple threat!
 He’s handsome, smart and wealthy.
 The CNN star is valued at an estimated $200 million, according to Celebrity Net Worth, all because of his amazing on-camera career.

-Born on June 3, 1967, Anderson decided to pursue a career in journalism after he got his Bachelor’s degree from Yale University.
+Born on June 3, 1967, Anderson decided to pursue journalism after he got his Bachelor’s degree from Yale University.
 While there, the son of Wyatt Cooper and Gloria Vanderbilt studied Political Science and International Relations.
-Upon graduation, he moved to Vietnam to study the native language at the University of Hanoi and then became a fact-checker for the educational network Channel One.
+Upon graduation, he moved to Vietnam to study the native language at the University of Hanoi.
+He then became a fact-checker for the educational network Channel One.

-Anderson’s career didn’t pick up until 1995 when he became a correspondent for ABC News and moved his way up to World News Now.
-But even with a promotion, Anderson didn’t feel happy with what he was doing.
-“I was miserable at ABC,” the eight-time Emmy winner once said in an interview.
+Anderson’s career didn’t pick up until 1995 when he became a correspondent for ABC News.
+He eventually moved his way up to World News Now, but even with a promotion, Anderson didn’t feel happy with what he was doing.
+“I was miserable at ABC,” the Emmy winner shared during an interview with the Television Academy Foundation in 2015.
 “I was young.
 I didn’t do a good job of fitting in at the company.
 I didn’t do a good job of figuring out how it all worked.
 I just sort of sat in my office and did my own thing.”

 Anderson found that control when he anchored alongside Paula Zahn on American Morning from 2001 to 2002.
-After doing a good job there, he became CNN’s weekend prime-time anchor and then started hosting his own show Anderson Cooper 360 in 2003.
-Now, Anderson makes $12 million a year, according to Celebrity Net Worth, and he does it all for his cute son, Wyatt.
+After doing a good job there, he became CNN’s weekend primetime anchor and then started hosting his own show Anderson Cooper 360 in 2003.
+According to Celebrity Net Worth, Anderson’s longtime gig has earned him an annual salary of nearly $12 million.